nata-vito/nata-vito/README.md

-Hi, Hallo, Kon'nichiwa!
-My name is Natanael Vitorino
+Hi, I am Natanael Vitorino
 =========================================================================================================================================

 Junior Artificial Intelligence Analyst specialized in Machine Learning, Computer Vision, and ADAS.
 Currently, I am participating in an academic exchange program supported by BAYLAT in Germany, where I am developing a digital twin for LiDAR sensors at the CARISSMA research center.
 I am also pursuing a degree in Computer Engineering at Centro Universitário Facens and hold a technical degree in Mechatronics from Centro Paula Souza.